Anna Morichelli Bosello: Italy

 Anna Morichelli was born at Reggio in 1760.
 Being endowed by nature with a pure and flexible voice, she was instructed by Gaetano Guadagni, one of the best sopranists of the day.
 She made her début at Parma in 1779 with great éclat.
 After singing at Venice and Milan, she appeared at Vienna in 1781–2, and with difficulty obtained leave from the Emperor to return and fulfil an engagement at Turin.

 Paris

-She continued to sing at the chief theatres of Italy, until Giovanni Battista Viotti engaged her for the Théâtre de Monsieur, at Paris, in 1790, where she remained during the years 1791–2.
+She continued to sing at the chief theatres of Italy, until Giovanni Battista Viotti engaged her for the Théâtre de Monsieur, in Paris, in 1790, where she remained during the years 1791–2.
 Here she was very highly appreciated, even by such good judges as Pierre Garat.

 London

 With this reputation she came to London in 1792, with Brigida Banti.
-Lorenzo d'Aponte, the poet of the London Opera-House, gives a severe description of these two singers in his Memoirs: he calls them 'equals in vice, passions, and dishonesty', though differing in the methods by which they sought to accomplish their designs:
+Lorenzo da Ponte, the poet of the London Opera-House, gives a severe description of these two singers in his Memoirs: he calls them 'equals in vice, passions, and dishonesty', though differing in the methods by which they sought to accomplish their designs:

 To musical amateurs, such as Lord Mount-Edgcumbe, Morichelli seemed far below her rival: